-Because the majority of Lp(a) plasma concentration (up to 90%) is influenced by genetics through the LPA gene,4 relative indications of its measurement are:
+Because the majority of Lp(a) plasma concentration (up to 90%) is influenced by genetics through the LPA gene, relative indications for its measurements are:

-- Family history of premature ASCVD (men, age <45 years; women, age <55 years). - Individuals with Familial Hypercholesterolemia. - A personal history of premature ASCVD. - Individuals with family history of elevated Lp(a)
+- Family history of premature CVD (men, age <45 years; women, age <55 years). - Individuals with Familial Hypercholesterolemia.

+• A personal history of premature CVD.

+Individuals with family history of elevated Lp(a).

-Although the 2018 ACC/AHA guidelines2 and the 2019 NLA statement on Lp(a)4 have not recommended measurement of Lp(a) in all individuals, subsequent guidelines do contain recommendations for Lp(a) screening in all individuals at least once in a lifetime.^{21,22}
+Although the 2018 ACC/AHA guidelines and the 2019 NLA statement on $Lp(a)^6$ have not recommended measurement of Lp(a) in all individuals, most27-30 but not all, subsequent statements/guidelines contain recommendations for Lp(a) screening in all individuals at least once in a lifetime.
+However, despite recent guidelines suggesting measurement of Lp(a) in all adults, the testing rate for Lp(a) remains very low.

-If a decision is made to measure Lp(a), an Lp(a) ≥50 mg/dL or ≥125nmol/L may be considered a risk-enhancing factor for ASCVD events.
+If a decision is made to measure Lp(a), an $Lp(a) \ge 50 \text{ mg/dL}$ or $\ge 125 \text{ nmol/L}$ may be considered a risk-enhancing factor for CVD events.